Signia Hearing Aid Reviews

 The majority of people with hearing loss have an equal loss in both ears.
 However, some either have “single-sided deafness” or asymmetric loss such that one ear is too distorted to benefit from direct amplification.
 For these folks, Contralateral Routing Of Signal (CROS) or Bilateral CROS (BiCROS) can be helpful.
 In the case of true single-sided hearing loss, a microphone and wireless transmitter sits on the poorer side and sends sound to a receiver on the other side.
 If there is also hearing loss in the better ear, the receiver is also a hearing aid.
 The system looks just like two hearing aids.
 It doesn't provide true directional hearing, but it alleviates the logistical problems of not hearing on one side, like always needing to sit in a certain place or leaning toward speakers to hear better.

-It provides the same Nx features and uses a disposable zinc-air battery.
-While not for everyone, it can provide a good solution for people who want a CIC, but can’t (or don’t want to) wait once they decide to move forward with hearing improvement.
+While not for everyone, Silk Charge&Go IX can provide a good solution for people who want a CIC, but can't (or don't want to) wait once they decide to move forward with hearing improvement.

 Signia Accessories